-Power might be the single most important feature to consider when selecting the ideal sliding compound miter saw for you.
+Power might be the single most important feature to consider when considering sliding compound miter saws.
 Ideally, you want a saw that is going to feel just like you are cutting through butter with a hot knife.
-That means you need power, which means you need a great motor.
+That means you need power, which means you need a high-quality motor.

 Remember to keep in mind just how much power you think you will individually need for your projects.
 Also bear in mind that a weak motor is likely not going to give you the results you need.

 Ideally, you want to look for a motor that is going to give you a minimum of 15 amps with a rotation of at least 3,500 RPM at no-load speed.
 This is the minimum if you plan on using your saw professionally.